expressjs/express/Security.md

 Report security bugs by emailing the lead maintainer in the Readme.md file.

+To ensure the timely response to your report, please ensure that the entirety of the report is contained within the email body and not solely behind a web link or an attachment.

 The lead maintainer will acknowledge your email within 48 hours, and will send a more detailed response within 48 hours indicating the next steps in handling your report.
 After the initial reply to your report, the security team will